 Legal Studies Degrees

-As demand for skilled paralegals continues to increase, LEI at Delaware Law offers both associate’s and bachelor’s degree programs in legal studies.
+As demand for skilled paralegals continues to increase, the Legal Studies Office at Delaware Law offers both associate’s and bachelor’s degree programs in legal studies.
 Taught by our distinguished faculty who contribute their diverse experience and in-depth knowledge, both ABA-approved programs provide an excellent preparation for the paralegal profession.

 To work with your schedule, we offer both full-time and part-time studies, with flexible scheduling, online and evening classes.
 Many courses are available online, although you must complete at least ten semester credits, or the equivalent of legal specialty courses, through traditional classroom instruction.